 – attendance and facilitation of advance rehearsal

-– live streaming of the ceremony may be possible to a relative who cannot be present via Skype or other video conferencing service
+– live streaming of the ceremony may be possible to a relative who cannot be present via Zoom.

-– premarital counseling (usually 1-3 one hour sessions)
+– premarital counselling (usually 1-3 one hour sessions)

 Kindly remember that most wedding budgets allow 3% for the ceremony.
 That includes the Celebrant’s fee and materials such as unity candles, candleholders, handfasting cords, page boy pillow, flower girl’s basket, signage, ceremony brochure, and ceremony flowers.
 Typical Celebrant fees in Ireland range from €400- €800.